|

 Wars, Robotron, and Tempest.
 I collected, restored, bought, sold,

 traded, and modified them.
-As one would expect from abused 15-year-old
+As one would expect from well-loved

-electronics, they required much maintenance and care.
-Because
+decades-old electronics, they required much maintenance and care.

-of the huge size of the game cabinets, I usually modified them
+Because of the huge size of the game cabinets, I usually modified

-to house several games, selectable either by flipping a switch
+them to house several games each, selectable either by flipping

 I